 - Click the Image Management tab, and click the Calculate Statistics button.

-- Optionally, set one of the following options:
+- Optionally, modify one or more of the following:

 Number of rows to skip